Home > Analyses > Basic Materials > The Mosaic Company

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company in the grey zone, indicating a moderate risk of bankruptcy and financial uncertainty:
+The Altman Z-Score places the company in the grey zone, indicating a moderate risk of financial distress:

 altman z score analysis